2.1.23

 About 9pm the young men, Nobe, and Joy-Joy bade the rest of us goodnight (very cute wave from Joy-Joy).
 The children -- Glenda's Krizza and Francis, along with nephew JM -- settled into one room; Glenda and I took the other.
 And shortly after settling in, a stomach bug made its presence known to me, alas.
 Still dealing with it as I write this, though it has quieted down somewhat.
 Took care to make my bathroom excursions as quiet as possible during that night, and I think Glenda got enough sleep; not me, but in the morning was up to driving Glenda and the kids home, and made it back to Cab City without incident.
 Slept far into the next morning, and today took the medicine Glenda told me to pick up.
 Hopefully did not pass this on to any of my new friends!

-P C D M P
+P I C D U M P

 12.21.22